Democratic Electoral Systems

 Professor of International Political Studies

-I am a political scientist who studies the causes and consequences of elite power sharing, civil wars, and threats to democratic survival.
+I am a political scientist who studies the relationship between power-sharing coalitions, political violence, and democratic survival.